The page has been translated by Gen AI.

 sudo systemctl status node_exporter

 Code block.
-Node Exporter service check command
+Check Node Exporter service status

 Color mode